 #4 – Score Essays, Tests, and Performance Assessments With Measurement, Inc.

-Another review written on this blog about the scoring jobs at Measurement, Inc..
-They offer work at home test scoring jobs.
-If hired, you would get to score all levels of essays, tests, and performance assessments for both government agencies and educational institutions.
+We have another full review on this blog about scoring jobs at Measurement, Inc..
+Measurement, Inc. offers work at home test scoring jobs regularly.
+If hired, you score all levels of essays, tests, and performance assessments for both government agencies and educational institutions.

 So, there you have it.
 Another way to make money may be to become a scorer/evaluator at any one or all of these sites.
 Good luck!